jscas/jscas-server/md/Plugins.md

 If an error is provided in the reply, then the server's generic error page will be displayed to the user along with your error message.

-`preAuth` hooks are invoked after the requesting service has been validated, and a login ticket has been created.
-The login ticket is provided via the `lt` parameter.
-If your plugin ultimately creates a ticket granting ticket, this login ticket should be invalidated.
+`preAuth` hooks are invoked after the requesting service has been validated.